GDQuest/website/content/post/2019/03/godot-ks-get-your-rewards/index.md

 ### Join the community on Discord

-The team and the GDquest community are active on [Discord](https://discord.gg/CHYVgar)!
+The team and the GDQuest community are active on [Discord](https://discord.gg/CHYVgar)!
 If you have any questions, this is the best place to ask as, when I'm not around, other game developers will be there to chat or to help.

 ### Twitter and email